 Alternative Possibilities are one of the key requirements for the freedom component of free will, critically needed for libertarian free will.
-The allow for what William James called open and ambiguous futures.
+They allow for what William James called open and ambiguous futures.
 The old page on Harry Frankfurt's denial of the Principle of Alternate Possibilities (PAP) can be found here.
-This Possibilities page is now about the philosophical difference between possibilities (especially those never realized) and the one realized actuality.
+This Possibilities page is now about the philosophical difference between "possibilities" (especially those never realized) and the one realized "actuality."

 ψa = Σ cn | n >.where

 cn = < ψa | φn >.The system ψa is said to be in "superposition" of those basic states φn.
 The probability Pn of its being found in a particular state φn is

 Pn = < ψa | φn >2 = cn2 .